17 ways to find keyword ideas with search traffic.

 Especially for a new business with little authority.

-The mobile phone giant, EE, only have 2 products pages in their 13 best ranked pages in Google.
+The mobile phone giant EE only has 2 products pages in their 13 best-ranked pages in Google.

 Their other top pages are resource pages, not commercial intent sales or product pages.